AbhilashDubbaka/sql-tableau-analysis-tasks/README.md

 **Visualisation:**

-Bottom right chart on the [dashboard](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), "A breakdown between male and female employees", shows the average male and female salary per department within the range $50,000 and $90,000.
+Bottom right chart on the [dashboard](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), "Average employee salary (since 1990)", shows the average male and female salary per department within the range $50,000 and $90,000.
 It appears that Sales, Marketing and Finance had the highest average salaries since 1990.
+To check out the breakdown in more detail for specific departments, you can use the department filter on the right hand side of the interactive dashboard.
+This will also change the bottom left and top right charts as well.